 Sure, a new pool will look good, but the process of planning and creating a timeline can become cumbersome.
 You might have different reasons for pool renovation, which could involve problems with the drainage, old fittings, or simply for a change of look.
-Some people may have bought a new house with a swimming pool, which now requires renovation.
+Some people may have bought a new house with a swimming pool, requiring renovation.

-That said, every homeowner wants to complete the renovation in the best way possible within a short span of time.
+That said, every homeowner wants to complete the renovation in the best way possible within a short period.
 After all, nobody likes to listen to the constant noises of construction and renovation work for months.
 Plus, the cost would go up significantly if the job takes longer.

-With these thoughts in mind, we have curated this guide to help you determine and plan the correct timeline for a pool renovation.
+We have curated this guide to help you determine and plan the correct timeline for a pool renovation with these thoughts in mind.
 Read on to know all about it!

 How To Plan The Timeline?

 The time required to renovate a pool will mostly depend upon the kind of pool renovation work that needs to be done.